edvin/fxldemo-gradle/README.md

 ### Deploy to Amazon S3

 The built in `deployApp` task will only deploy using scp.
-If you want to deploy to Amazy, you can include this task in your build.
-Make sure you run the `embedApplicationManifest` before this task.
+If you want to deploy to Amazon S3, you can include this task in your build.
+Make sure you run the `embedApplicationManifest` first.

 ```groovy
 task deployS3(type: Exec) {